kasper/phoenix/API.md

 - `duration` property for the duration (in seconds) for the modal, if the duration is set to `0` the modal will remain open until closed, by default `0`
 - `weight` property for the weight for the modal (in points), by default `24`
 - `appearance` property for the appearance of the modal (`dark|light|transparent`), by default `dark`
-- `message` property for the message for the modal, required for the modal to be displayed
+- `text` property for the text displayed in the modal, required
 - `new Modal()` constructs and returns a new modal
 - `frame()` returns the frame for the modal, the frame is adjusted for the current message, therefor you must first set the message (and font size) to get an accurate frame
 - `show()` shows the modal